Everything to know about Fabrican, the material spray-painted on Bella Hadid

 Paris Fashion Week Womenswear Spring/Summer 2023 (26 September – 4 October) saw models strutting the runway in outfits by iconic designers.
-However, a moment that stood out and, if we might say, has been documented among the famous fashion ones in history is Coperni’s spray-painted Fabrican dress Bella Hadid wore.
+However, a moment that stood out and, if we might say, has been documented among the famous fashion ones in history is Coperni’s spray-painted Fabrican dress, which was worn by Bella Hadid.
 So, what is the brouhaha all about?
 Let’s see.

 On 1 October 2022, supermodel Bella Hadid walked onto an illuminated platform in a white thong with her hands covering her chest at the close of the Coperni Spring 2023 show.
-She was then joined by two technicians who spray-painted on her body using Fabrican, as Hadid stood elegantly.
+She was then joined by two technicians who spray-painted a frock onto her body using Fabrican, as Hadid stood elegantly.

 View this post on Instagram